Close

 3. Sea vegetables and seaweed

 These are common ingredients of miso soup.
-However, even they need to be cooked properly if it is to be consumed by a pregnant lady.
+However, they need to be cooked properly if they are to be consumed by a pregnant lady.
+In fact, as per the Food Standards Australia New Zealand (FSANZ) 2011, pregnant women, breastfeeding women and children are advised not to consume more than one serving a week of brown seaweed due to its excessive iodine content (4).

 4. Soy or Tofu

-Tofu is safe to consume in pregnancy.
+Tofu is safe to consume during pregnancy (5).
 However, pregnant ladies diagnosed with hypothyroidism or breast cancer should restrict soy consumption.
 Since miso already has a good amount of soya in it, it would be great if you avoid soy.

 5. Vegetables